John Rhea: Career

-He served in the Patriot militia that defeated a loyalist force at the Battle of Kings Mountain in October 1780.
+He served in the Patriot militia that defeated a loyalist force at the Battle of Kings Mountain in October 1780; he reportedly also served as Ensign in the Fifth Virginia Regiment of Continentals at the Battle of Brandywine.

 Rhea became clerk of the Sullivan County Court in the proposed State of Franklin, and subsequently in North Carolina, from 1785 to 1790.
 He was a member of the North Carolina House of Commons, and served as a delegate from Sullivan County to the Fayetteville Convention that ratified the Federal Constitution in 1789.
 He then studied law and was admitted to bar in 1789.
 In 1796, he was a delegate to the constitutional convention of Tennessee and also the attorney general of Greene County.
 At the same time he was a member of the Tennessee House of Representatives for two years.

+According to the editors of volume one of The Papers of Andrew Jackson, "Jackson was responsible through congressional patronage" for the appointment of his brother-in-law Robert Hays to the position of U.S. Marshal for Tennessee in 1797.
+Jackson also wrote in a letter to Hays "...but who will be Judge [for the same judicial district] I know not but I expect Rhea."
+The judicial appointment went not to Rhea but to John McNairy.

-Rhea was elected as a Democratic-Republican to the Eighth Congress and the five succeeding Congresses, serving from March 4, 1803 until March 3, 1815.
+Rhea was elected as a Democratic-Republican to the Eighth Congress and the five succeeding Congresses, serving from March 4, 1803, until March 3, 1815.
 During the Tenth through the Thirteenth Congress, he was the chairman of the Committee on Post Office and Post Roads.
 He was a member of the Committee on Pensions and Revolutionary War Claims during the Fifteenth Congress through the Seventeenth Congress.

+He was a witness to the September 1816 Treaty with the Chickasaw that was negotiated by Andrew Jackson, David Meriwether, and Jesse Franklin.
 He was appointed United States commissioner to treat with the Choctaw Nation in 1816.
+According to biographer Marguerite B. Hamer, "Rhea favored the extinguishment of the Indian title in deference to the superior race.
+In 1822 he declared the ousting of the Indian to be in keeping with 'sound policy and economy.'
+He maintained that 'the Cherokee claim for land in Georgia and in Tennessee ought to be done away.'"
+In keeping with his Jacksonian allegiances, he also defended slavery and the right of slave owners to hunt fugitives across state lines, voted against internal improvements, and supported a measure precluding everyone who was not an avowed Christians from testifying in court cases.

-Afterward, he again became a U.S. Representative, serving from March 4, 1817 until March 3, 1823 in the Fifteenth, Sixteenth, and Seventeenth Congresses.
+Afterward, he again became a U.S. Representative, serving from March 4, 1817, until March 3, 1823, in the Fifteenth, Sixteenth, and Seventeenth Congresses.
 He was actively connected with higher education in Tennessee, serving as one of the founders of Blount College, which later became the University of Tennessee.

 He retired from active pursuits and resided on Rhea plantation near Blountville, Sullivan County, Tennessee, where he died on May 27, 1832.
 He was interred in Blountville Cemetery.